Buying & Selling Businesses

 The description of the permitted use of the premises in the lease and the landlord’s disclosure statement should be broad enough to allow the tenant to expand and sell the business.

 When you buy a business and will take over a lease, you should not rely on assurances from the vendor and the landlord that your intended use of the premises is permitted.
 To avoid disputes, you should confirm this by making enquiries with the council.

 The Act defines a ‘shopping centre’ as a cluster of shops:

 - owned by the same person where at least five shops are used for retail business; and

 - regarded or promoted as a centre, mall, court or arcade.

-Some special issues when commencing a lease in a shopping centre are:
+Issues when commencing a lease in a shopping centre include:

-- the tenant may be required to contribute to the cost of advertising and promotion of the shopping centre;
+- the tenant may be required to contribute to the cost of advertising and promoting the shopping centre;

 - the tenant can not be required to promote or advertise their business;